This page lists croquet abbreviations and croquet jargon used in croquet scoring and descriptions of play, including match reports.

 To remove (an opponent's) ball, usually from its position of tactical advantage.
 (Also hit away)

-A (rare) peg-out attempt (with a low success rate) in which the a croquet stroke is used to promote a peg ball other than the striker's onto the peg.
+A (rare) peg-out attempt (with a low success rate) in which a croqueted ball is used to promote a peg ball onto the peg.
 This is most commonly attempted at the end of a peeling break when a rush back to the peg cannot be obtained.

 |Contact Leave||A leave made having conceded a contact, designed to make life difficult for your opponent as a higher priority than giving yourself opportunity.
 A common leave places balls in corners 2 and 4, with the other balls placed near the middle of East and West boundaries.|